scrythe/Kuenstliche-Intelligenz-VWA/README.md

 # Convert to Markdown with no pictures

-jupyter nbconvert --to markdown .\Künstliche_Intelligenz.ipynb
+jupyter nbconvert --to markdown --template .\no_images.tpl .\Künstliche_Intelligenz.ipynb

 # My Binder